top of page

 • “How would I like to show my learning?”

 Start with bounded autonomy: clear learning intentions with room for choice.
-Guide students through co-design gradually, just like you’d scaffold any other skill.
+Guide students through co-design gradually, just like you would scaffold any other skill.

-You’ll be surprised how capable learners become when they feel trusted and supported.
+You might be surprised at how capable learners become when they feel trusted and supported.

 Getting Started: Practical Steps for Tomorrow

-If you’re ready to explore co-design but not sure where to start, here are some simple entry points:
+If you’re ready to explore co-design but are unsure where to start, here are some simple entry points:

 This Is EduShift